 This is not a detailed overview of typography, and was not intended to be.
 Instead, this article’s purpose is to help us as designers to distinguish basic properties of types.
 Typography encompasses a large field of interests, and to put it all into one article would be difficult and unnecessary.
 If you are interested in learning more, we encourage you to check out the reference materials we provide at the end.

 This article doubles as a giveaway contest.
 We’ve teamed up with the folks at Bohemian Coding, Hex, and Mark Batty Publisher to give prizes to Phuse readers.
-If you want to win a free copy of Fontcase (the premiere font organizing app for Mac), a one year subscription to Subernova (the premiere project management tool for rockstar freelancers), or a free copy of Type, Trends and Fashion, so make sure you read on!
+If you want to win a free copy of Fontcase (the premiere font organizing app for Mac.
+NOTE: 9/12/14: Fontcase has been retired since this post went live), a one year subscription to Subernova (the premiere project management tool for rockstar freelancers), or a free copy of Type, Trends and Fashion, so make sure you read on!

 Also, if you haven’t already, follow us on Twitter and grab our feed.
 We’re going to be giving away more prizes and discounts over the coming months, along with more great content!